SPK1997/CPURaytracer/README.md

 🔄 Next Up

-- Experiment further with performance
+- Experiment more with performance
-- Refactor core logic for clarity and scalability
-- Add TypeScript declaration files for typed usage
-- Write clean docs so this can be used in other projects
-- Build a lightweight raytracer NPM package
+- Add more shapes and planes